Are Horror Movies Good Entertainment? If You Love Fear Factor

 I hope these additional tips make watching scary movies this Halloween both fun and manageable.

-Always listen to your own limits and don’t be afraid to turn off a movie that’s too much for you.
-Prioritizing your wellbeing ensures you can find the right balance between Halloween fun and comfort.
+Always listen to your limits and don’t be afraid to turn off a movie that’s too much for you.
+Prioritizing your well-being ensures you can find the right balance between Halloween fun and comfort.

 Finally, remember that you never have to watch a horror movie at all.
 Some people really like the emotion or sensation of fear or being caught off guard.
 Others do not like it at all.

-And, just like people everywhere, individuals with autism have very different viewpoints of whether they like watching them or avoid them entirely.
+And, just like people everywhere, individuals with autism have very different viewpoints of whether they like watching them or avoiding them entirely.
 It’s your choice.

 You can have a fun and festive Halloween without the “boo” factor entirely.
 And, if you find Halloween isn’t a holiday you enjoy celebrating, that’s okay!
-There are many other holidays coming up!
+Many other holidays are coming up!

 You might also be interested in the following articles: